Clause Classification Systems

 "Base Rent shall increase by 3.0% annually on each anniversary of the Commencement Date.",

-"Tenant shall pay its proportionate share of Common Area Maintenance charges as calculated per the annual reconciliation statement.",
+"Tenant shall pay its proportionate share of Common Area Maintenance charges per the annual reconciliation statement.",

-"Landlord grants Tenant the option to renew this Lease for one additional five-year term, provided written notice is delivered 180 days prior to expiration.",
+"Landlord grants Tenant the option to renew this Lease for one additional five-year term upon 180 days written notice.",

-"Tenant shall not assign or sublet the Premises without Landlord's prior written consent, which shall not be unreasonably withheld."
+"Tenant shall not assign or sublet the Premises without Landlord's prior written consent.",

 ]